avian2/jsonmerge/README.rst

   and if *ignoreId* option is also defined, *ignoreId* must be an array as well.

-  You can specify an optional *sortBy* parameter to indicate the key that should be used to alphabetically sort a complex structure.
+  You can specify a *sortByRef* merge option to indicate the key that will be used to sort the items in the array.
+This option can be an arbitrary *JSON pointer*.
+The pointer is resolved in the same way as *idRef*.

 arrayMergeByIndex
   Merge array items by their index in the array.
 Similarly to